Mannitol (By breathing)

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, angina (chest pain), severe cough or coughing up blood (hemoptysis), lung disease or other breathing problems (such as upper or lower respiratory tract infection), or a recent surgery of your stomach, chest, or eyes.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, angina (chest pain), severe cough or coughing up blood (hemoptysis), lung disease or other breathing problems (including upper or lower respiratory tract infection), or a recent surgery of your stomach, chest, or eyes.

-- This medicine may cause severe bronchospasm.
-Tell your doctor right away if you are having a cough, difficulty with breathing, shortness of breath, or wheezing after receiving this medicine.
+- This medicine may cause severe bronchospasm .
+Tell your doctor right away if you are having a cough or trouble breathing after receiving this medicine.
 Your doctor will give you a short-acting inhaler right away to treat your symptoms.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: